-With this research, through a preliminary case study on an open-source project comprising 12 microservices (see Section 3.4), we make a first step towards understanding how TD changes as microservice-based systems evolve.
+With this research, through a mixed-method case study on an open-source project comprising 12 microservices (see Section 3.4), we make a first step towards understanding how TD changes as microservice-based systems evolve.
 Our goal is to pave the way for future empirical studies that investigate the evolution of this relationship.
 By understanding how TD evolves in microservice architectures, and gaining insights into the characteristics of such evolution, we might be able to shed light on how TD can be effectively managed in microservice architectures, with the end goal of better supporting the long-term success of software-intensive systems based on such architectural style.

-The main contributions of this research are (i) a quantitative case study reporting TD measurements through the evolution of a microservice-based software system, (ii) a thorough statistical analysis complemented by a manual code inspection and discussion of the results, and (iii) a replication package containing the entirety of the raw, intermediate, and final data, analysis traces, and code used for this study.
+The main contributions of this research are (i) a quantitative case study reporting TD measurements through the evolution of a microservice-based software system, (ii) a thorough statistical analysis complemented by a manual code inspection and discussion of the results, (iii) a qualitative assessment of the gathered results via an interview with the leading developer and subsequent reflexive thematic analysis, and (iv) a replication package containing the entirety of the raw, intermediate, and final data, analysis traces, and code used for this study.